benjaminabruzzo/darknet-yolov3/README.md

 	ARCH= -gencode arch=compute_61,code=sm_61

-If everthing went well, you should be able to generate a report using `nvidia-smi` from the command line.
+If everything went well, you should be able to generate a report using `nvidia-smi` from the command line.
 Mine looks like this:

 	+-----------------------------------------------------------------------------+
 	| NVIDIA-SMI 410.79       Driver Version: 410.79       CUDA Version: 10.0     |